 The Club Committee, which consists of Coaches, Managers and Volunteers, and any parents or guardians joining the Annual General Meeting will elect the following officers to the Executive Committee: Chairperson, Vice Chairperson, Secretary, Treasurer, Club Welfare Officer, and any other officers considered necessary for the smooth and efficient running of the club.

 The Executive Committee is responsible for the following:

-- Ensure that all adults involved in the club have completed a CRC check.
+- Ensure that all adult volunteers involved in the club have completed a CRC check.